hybridgroup/cylon/examples/leap_ardrone/leap_ardrone.markdown

         }
       }
 ```
-In order to move the drone forward, backward, directly left or right we detect the hand inclination - so that we just need to lean it in the direction we want to move.
+In order to move the drone forward, backward, left or right we need to detect the hand inclination.
+Imagine your hand is the drone and lean it towards the direction we want it to move.

 ```
       if (hand.s>1.5 && (Math.abs(hand.palmNormal[2])>DIRECTION_THRESHOLD)) {